LenderDoc/GCP-Practical-task/README.md

 1. Deploy the target jar file to AppEngine and save the target URL.
 2. Create a pub/sub topic for the tracked Cloud Storage​ bucket.
 3. Create a subscription based on the topic.
-3.1 Set the delivery type to "Push"
+- Set the delivery type to "Push"
-3.2 Set the Endpoint URL to the previously saved target URL.
+- Set the Endpoint URL to the previously saved target URL.3
-3.3 Set up the subscription filter to track only the object finalize events.
+- Set up the subscription filter to track only the object finalize events.
 4. Create a new BigQuery dataset named TestDataset.
-4.1 Create a table called "Clients" with the next columns:
+- Create a table called "Clients" with the next columns:
       id INTEGER(REQUIRED), name STRING(REQUIRED), phone STRING(NULLABLE), address STRING(NULLABLE)
-4.2 Create a table called "ClientsSubset" with the next columns:
-      id INTEGER(REQUIRED), name STRING(REQUIRED)
+- Create a table called "ClientsSubset" with the next columns: id INTEGER(REQUIRED), name STRING(REQUIRED)
-4.3 The dataset TestDataset, tables Clients, and ClientsSubset are used by default.
+- The dataset TestDataset, tables Clients, and ClientsSubset are used by default.
-You can specify another dataset name or table names in the .\src\main\resources\application.properties file.
+- You can specify another dataset name or table names in the .\src\main\resources\application.properties file.